 Michael Laurello is an American composer and pianist.
 He has collaborated with ensembles and soloists such as Sō Percussion, the Nashville Symphony, HOCKET, Triplepoint Trio, The Videnia Quintet, Sandbox Percussion, the Yale Percussion Group, The Brass Project (Curtis Institute of Music), the 15.19 Ensemble, NotaRiotous (The Boston Microtonal Society), and bassist Sam Suggs.
 His music has been performed at Weill Recital Hall (Carnegie Hall), Lincoln Center, the Bang on a Can Summer Festival, the Norfolk Chamber Music Festival, the Carlsbad Music Festival, Music from Angel Fire, and the 2015 National Conference of the Society of Composers, Inc., and has also been featured on I CARE IF YOU LISTEN.
-Upcoming commissions include new works for the Icarus Quartet and Tala Rasa Percussion.
-In the fall of 2016, his music will be performed by the New York-based musicians' collective, ShoutHouse, and he will also be releasing an EP of original music in collaboration with PARMA Recordings.
+Recent commissions include new works for the Icarus Quartet and Tala Rasa Percussion.
+In September 2016, his music was performed by the New York-based musicians' collective, ShoutHouse, as the winner of their call for scores, and he also released his debut EP, Rose, in collaboration with PARMA Recordings.